NASA-AMMOS/slim/documentation/starter-kits/READMEs/README-sw-proj-template.md

 <!-- ☝️ Replace with a text describing how people may contribute to your project, or link to your contibution guide directly ☝️ -->

+[Provide a link to OR share text of your code of conduct]

+For guidance on how to interact with our team, please see our code of conduct located at: [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)

 ## License

 [Link to license OR filled out here]